Conduct Questions and Answers

 What is the Student Conduct Process?

 The Student Conduct process, coordinated through the Office of Student Development, deals with violations of the Standards of Conduct.
-We respond to possible violations reported by the Department of Public Safety, the Office of Residence Life, students, faculty and other members of the Marquette University and Milwaukee communities.
+We respond to possible violations reported by the Marquette University Police Department, the Office of Residence Life, students, faculty and other members of the Marquette University and Milwaukee communities.

 The process is very much a reflection of the educational mission of the university, dedicated to the formation of ethical and informed leaders.
 Our primary goal is to help form students of character and integrity, able to understand the consequences of their behavior for themselves and others.

 When an Incident Report is received in the Office of Student Development, it is reviewed for possible violations of the Standards of Conduct.
 In cases where it appears violation(s) may have occurred, the students involved will be sent a notification letter, delineating specific charge(s).
 Each charge is related to a particular Standard of Conduct.
 The notification letter will also stipulate a date, time and location for a Student Conduct Hearing to clarify the situation.